 - Software developers managing complex, multi-file projects

-- Engineering teams who need parallel agent workflows
+- Engineering teams who need parallel agent workflows and background automation

 Not Ideal For